tomshy/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

-## Tutorial: Add an API and Swagger based Docs to a Portal Catalogue
+## Tutorial: Add an API and Swagger/OpenAPI based Docs to a Portal Catalogue

 You can use the Tyk Dashboard to create a portal that allows developers to access the APIs you create.